Juniper, Sycamore and Poplar Classes

 Every class has a weekly library session during which time they can exchange their reading books and ask for guidance and support for their individual book choices from our School Librarian.

-Please ensure your child has all the correct clothes for PE in school at all times.
+Please ensure your child comes to school in their correct PE Kit on these days.
 These must all be labelled clearly with your child’s name (including their shoes).

 Click below to visit our Uniform page for more information about sports and PE kit.